keepaliveit-staging/staging.keepaliveit.co.uk/index.markdown

                 <div class="grid-item-container">
                     <img src="assets/images/benefits/sprout.png" />
                     <div class="item-title">Passionate About Technology</div>
-                    <div>We hire only the best consultants and engineers who are passionate about technology.
+                    <div class="item-description">We hire only the best consultants and engineers who are passionate about technology.
 Their work is also their passion, meaning they're always kept up to date with the industry.</div>
                 </div>
             </div>
         </div>